Trepan-Debuggers/kshdb/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-kshdb - a gdb-like debugger for zsh
+kshdb - a gdb-like debugger for ksh
 ========================================

-kshdb is a gdb-like debugger for zsh_.
+kshdb is a gdb-like debugger for ksh_.

 Since this debugger is similar to other_ trepanning_ debuggers_ and *gdb* in general, knowledge gained by learning this is transferable to those debuggers and vice versa.

 An Emacs interface is available via realgud_.
-Visual Studio integration is available from rogalmic via ZshDebug_.
+Visual Studio integration is available from rogalmic via KshDebug_.